view of lake dobbiaco in dolomites italy

 To see prices and reviews, check booking.com

-Alta Badia – a very central place
+Alta Badia – best central base in the Dolomites

 The best towns to stay in the Alta Badia valley are Corvara and Badia.